ZicklePop/pitch/README.md

   i had to do something from keeping it from defaulting to 17776hz when there is no noise present.

+## known issues

+* **doesn't work in 3rd party ios browsers**
+  yeah, those aren't real browsers. they run a limited version of the safari app. there's not a good way for me to debug this.

 ## apps i recommend instead

 * [Voice Analyst for iPhone, iPad, and Android](https://speechtools.co/voice-analyst)